 We will make information readily available to customers about our policies and practices relating to the management of personal information.

 We will only retain personal information for as long as necessary for the fulfilment of those purposes.

 California Civil Code Section 1798.83 permits California residents to request and obtain from us a list of what personal information (if any) we shared with third parties or corporate affiliates for those entities’ direct marketing purposes in the preceding calendar year, and the names and addresses of those third parties.
 Requests may be made only once a year and are free of charge.

 If you are a California resident and would like a copy of this notice, please submit a written request to the following address: 1580 Francisco St. Suite B Torrance, CA 90501.
 For all requests, you must put the statement “California Privacy Rights Notice” in the body of your request, as well as your name, street address, city, state, and zip code.
-You also need to attest to the fact that you are a California resident and provide a current California address for our response.
+You also need to attest to the fact that you are a California resident and must provide a current California address for our response.
 Please note that we will not accept requests via telephone, email, or by facsimile, and we are not responsible for notices that are not labeled or sent properly, or that do not have complete information.

 California Do Not Track Disclosures

 California Business & Professions Code Section 22575(b) (as amended effective January 1, 2014) provides that California residents are entitled to know how a website operator responds to “Do Not Track” (DNT) browser settings.
 DNT is a feature offered by some browsers which, when enabled, sends a signal to websites to request that your browsing is not tracked, such as by third party ad networks, social networks and analytic companies.
 We do not currently take actions to respond to DNT signals because a uniform technological standard has not yet been developed.
 We continue to review new technologies and may adopt a DNT standard once one is created.
 For information about DNT, please visit: https://allaboutdnt.com/